mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 described in {{stream-frame}}.
 Each Stream frame carries a chunk of data of a given stream.
 Applications can mark the end of a stream to close it.

-TCPLS offers an equivalent of TLS 1.3's zero-copy with per-stream receiving buffers at no extra cost.
+TCPLS enables the receiver to decrypt and process TLS records in receiving buffers at no extra cost.

 Similarly to HTTP/2 {{RFC7540}}, conveying several streams on a single TCP